cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-and-deploy-a-new-release.md

-# Create a new release
+# Create and deploy a new release

 You can quickly create the initial scaffold for a new release using the 3rd-party `bosh-gen` tool (ok, to be fair, Dr Nic wrote it).